 Waters and Communities Award – Prize Fund €7,000

-The Waters and Communities Award is a new category for 2017.
-It aims to encourage communities to get more involved with their local waterbodies by helping to preserve, promote and fully utilise their local natural heritage.
-Community groups who have shown an appreciation for their water environment and water heritage in general during 2016 will be considered (examples include: clean ups; provision or upgrading of amenities; support to biodiversity; promotion of fishing; awareness raising; etc.).
-This award is sponsored by Inland Fisheries Ireland, Waterways Ireland and the Local Authority Waters and Communities Office and is open to all community groups to apply.
+The Waters and Communities Special Award 2018 aims to encourage community groups to get more involved with their local waterbodies by helping to preserve, promote and fully utilise their local natural water heritage.
+The award is open to any community group who has shown an appreciation for their water environment and water heritage by showing examples of initiatives undertaken between June 2017 and May 2018 (examples include: clean ups; provision or upgrading of amenities; support to biodiversity and heritage; promotion of angling; awareness raising; etc).

-For more details, including the entry form, see http://www.fisheriesireland.ie/Notices/waters-and-communities-tidytowns-competition-2017.html or click ‘Water & Communities Award’
+For more details, including the entry form click ‘Water & Communities Award’